-In the process, students are prepared to contribute to the evolution of renewable bioproducts and technologies in the marketplace.
-Research investors can engage in an array of opportunities to access the vast expertise across the Georgia Tech campus including sponsoring proprietary or consortium research, mentoring or sponsoring graduate students, and influencing endowment-sponsored, proprietary and consortium research.
+Through the endowment process, students are prepared to contribute to the evolution of renewable bioproducts and technologies in the marketplace; research investors have the opportunity to mentor or sponsor graduate students and influence selection of endowment-sponsored research projects.
+Investors can also engage in an array of other opportunities to access the vast expertise across the Georgia Tech campus, by sponsoring individual company or consortium research.

 Over the years, the endowment has generated a vast body of knowledge available to the industry and the general public.
 As allowed by intellectual property protections, the papers are published on Georgia Tech’s SMARTech site (https://smartech.gatech.edu) and other scholarly sites.